evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 The [EPA range](../../../../guides/understandingrange/epa/) is 290 miles (467 km).
 The consumption is 2.8mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 190 kW.
 Charging from 0% to 100% takes approximately 176 minutes, while a more typical charging scenario from 10% to 80% takes 32 minutes with an average charging speed at 136 kW.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 8% to 65%, resulting in an actual charge speed, including time loss, of 120kW.
-Each charge session would take 29 minutes and 59 seconds.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 8% to 65%.
+This results in an effective charging speed, including time lost, of 120 kW, with each charging session taking about 29 minutes and 59 seconds..

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 9 hours and 35 minutes.
 This trip will require three charge session(s) charging from 8% to 57%.
 The total time lost for charging up the battery will be 75 minutes.